Fsunroo/RSNA-BoneAge/README.md

 # RSNA-BoneAge
-predict Age with X-Ray images
+an AI for predicting Age by X-Ray images